-- To discuss the various aspects of rural marketing as an integral part of marketing management and develop an understanding of rural marketing. - Differentiate the rural market environment from the urban and semi- urban markets - Understand the factors influencing the rural consumer behavior and their brand loyalty - To analyze rural markets through marketing mix while applying the marketing concepts suitable to the rural markets. - To evaluate pricing and distribution strategies for rural consumers
+- To discuss the various aspects of rural marketing as an integral part of marketing management and develop an understanding of rural marketing. - Differentiate the rural market environment from the urban and semi urban markets - Understand the factors influencing the rural consumer behavior and their brand loyalty - To analyze rural markets through marketing mix while applying t h e marketing concepts suitable to the rural markets. - To evaluate pricing and distribution strategies for rural consumers

-UNIT-I (7 sessions) (CO1, L1)
+Course outline and indicative content UNIT-I (7 sessions) (CO1, L1)